sysrev/sysrev/resources/terms_of_use.md

 ## Sponsor Agreement

 - 1\.
 AGREEMENT OBJECTIVES; TERMS OF SERVICE.
-This Sponsor Agreement, a subsection of the Sysrev Terms & Conditions, contains additional terms and conditions that apply to Insilica and Sponsor as a result of the approved use of the Sysrev Platform.
+This Sponsor Agreement, a subsection of the Sysrev Terms of Use, contains additional terms and conditions that apply to Insilica and Sponsor as a result of the approved use of the Sysrev Platform.
 The purpose of this agreement is to 1) create Public and/or Private Sysrevs for topics of Sponsors choosing, 2) for Sponsor’s employees, “Contract Reviewers”, or the public to train and utilize the Sysrev product, and 3) for Sysrev to extract relevant data from a corpus of documents chosen by Sponsor.

 - 2\.
 PARTNER OBLIGATIONS.